gaurabdg/PS2-Form-Filler/README.md

 3. Go into the root directory of the project and run from terminal/cmd
     - For **downloading** the station data
     run `java -jar PS2_FormFiller-1.0-SNAPSHOT-jar-with-dependencies.jar --fetch <username> <password>`
+    - It will be saved in `data` folder.
     - Just bulk sort/filter the downloaded csv file in Excel, with a few manual rearrangements if needed, and the next step will fill the form in this order.
     - **IMP** : Before running the upload part please re-download the jar file(if you have downloaded on or before 18th Nov) as it has some minor improvements and fetch again because new stations have been added.
     - To **fill the form** from your edited sheet